Burn Injury Lawyers in Phoenix

 If the party responsible for your burn injury acted in a particularly reckless fashion, the court may award you punitive damages as well.

 In Arizona, you have two years to file a personal injury lawsuit.
-After you find the right Phoenix personal injury lawyer, they will investigate the accident that caused your injury to determine liability.
+After you find the right Phoenix catastrophic injury lawyer, they will investigate the accident that caused your injury to determine liability.
 Your attorney will start by collecting evidence to prove that the other person’s actions caused your injury.
 For example, if an intoxicated driver ran a red light, leading to an accident in which you sustained burns, or if an employee at a restaurant accidently poured scalding hot liquid on your arm, a strong case could be made that their negligence led directly to your injuries.

-Once it’s established that another’s person’s negligence caused your accident, your lawyer will have to demonstrate that the person had a duty of care that was violated when they harmed you.
+Once it’s established that another’s person’s negligence caused your accident, your Phoenix burn injury attorney will have to demonstrate that the person had a duty of care that was violated when they harmed you.
 This is determined by arguing that a reasonable person would agree that the person who injured you should have been more careful.
 Your lawyer will review your medical records and then they will file a claim to cover the cost of your injuries so you can get your life back in order.

 If you decide to hire us as your legal representatives, we will advance all costs related to pursuing your Arizona injury claim so you do not have to pay out of pocket for our legal fees.
 The Husband & Wife Law Team operates on a contingency fee basis, which means you won't owe us a cent if we're not able to obtain a judgment or settlement.
 Contact the Phoenix personal injury attorneys at The Husband & Wife Law Team at (602) 457-6222 to learn more.